DragonHeart69/Facebook-Scraper/README.md

 2.Download [Chromedriver](https://chromedriver.chromium.org)

-    - Choose the latest stable version
+    - Choose the latest stable version (must match the installed version of google chrome)

     - Download the correct version for your OS